canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/auto-pkg-test.rst

 =====================

-Packages which have ``autopkgtest`` enabled will have their tests run whenever they get uploaded or any of their reverse-dependencies change.
+Packages which have ``autopkgtest`` enabled will have their tests run whenever they get uploaded or any of their dependencies change.
 The output of `automatically run autopkgtest tests`_ can be viewed on the web and is regularly updated.